jspecht3/pixi-tutorial/README.md

 commands.txt  pi.txt
 ```

+Further, you are not just limited to adding tasks through the command line, but can also edit the `pixi.toml` file's `[tasks]` block.

-This is a rather trivial example, but hopefully you see how powerful these tasks can be when trying to make your code easy for others to run.
+This is a rather trivial example, but hopefully you see how powerful these tasks can be when trying to make your code easy for others to run, or even compile!

 ## Using Somebody Else's Project
 First, you have to make sure somebody used `pixi` for their project.
 Usually, people that use `pixi` will not miss the chance to tell others about it, so it should be pretty easy to spot.
 Luckily, this repository is somebody else's `pixi` project.